-Let us remind that foreign citizens who have some questions connected to visa procedures can learn all the details regarding the documents by calling 8 (351) 267 93 30 or asking a question on Facebook.
+Let us remind that foreign citizens who have some questions connected to visa procedures can learn all the details regarding the documents by calling +7 (351) 267 93 30 or asking a question on VK.

 If you want to get a prestigious degree at SUSU in English you may read about English-taught programs by clicking the link.

-In the official group of South Ural State University on Facebook you may read the last news of the university or ask your questions.
+In the official Telegram Channel of South Ural State University you may read the last news of the university or ask your questions.